Grievance Policy and Procedure for Clients

-Deaconess Nurse Ministry respects every client’s right to a clear and fair process for clients to bring up
+Deaconess Nurse Ministry respects every client’s right to a clear and fair process for clients to voice

 procedures are to be shared with all staff and volunteers interacting with clients: